Know Nothing: Underlying issues

 In 1849, an oath-bound secret society, the Order of the Star Spangled Banner, was founded by Charles B. Allen in New York City.
 At its inception, the Order of the Star Spangled Banner only had about 36 members.
 Fear of Catholic immigration caused some Protestants to become dissatisfied with the Democratic Party, whose leaders included Catholics of Irish descent in many cities.
 Activists formed secret groups, coordinating their votes and throwing their weight behind candidates who were sympathetic to their cause:

 Immigration during the first five years of the 1850s reached a level five times greater than a decade earlier.
 Most of the new arrivals were poor Catholic peasants or laborers from Ireland and Germany who crowded the tenements of large cities.
 Crime and welfare costs soared.
 Cincinnati's crime rate, for example, tripled between 1846 and 1853 and its murder rate increased sevenfold.
 Boston's expenditures for poor relief rose threefold during the same period.

 Unlike later antisemitic nativist groups in the U.S., and despite their zealous xenophobia and religious bigotry, the Know Nothings did not focus their ire on Jews or Judaism.
 Prioritizing a zealous disdain for Irish, German and French Catholic immigrants, the Know Nothing Party "had nothing to say about Jews", according to historian Hasia Diner, reportedly because its backers believed Jews, unlike Catholics, did not allow "their religious feelings to interfere with their political views."
 In New York, the party supported a Jewish candidate for governor, Daniel Ullman, in 1854.
+Lewis Charles Levin was Jewish.